HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

 ### Cell sizes

 The definition of the cell sizes is done in the configuration xml files.
 The division in longitudinal *layers* and in *eta* is virtual as there are no physical volumes corresponding to the division in *R* and *eta*.
 The size of the cell in *phi* should correspond to a multiple of the angle between two absorbers.
 The segmentation in *phi* is calculated from the position of the centre of the elementary cell defined by *layer*, *eta* and *module* IDs.
 The segmentation in *eta* is set using the field *grid_size_eta* (for simulation and reconstruction readouts).
-To change the cell size in *phi, change the fields *phi_bins*and *offset_phi* (reconstruction readout).
+To change the cell size in *phi*, change the fields *phi_bins* and *offset_phi* (reconstruction readout).

 Definition of readout
 ~~~{.xml}